 SANT CUGAT HOTELS

-If the idea of staying for longer appeals, or even using Sant Cugat del Valles as an alternative base for Barcelona there are many hotels.
+If a Day Trip to Sant Cugat del Valles from Barcelona is not long enough.
+Using Sant Cugat del Valles as an alternative base for Barcelona would work well and there are many hotels.

 AC Hotel Sant Cugat – 150 metres from the train station and part of the Marriot chain.
 During my visit to Costa Barcelona I stayed in the sister hotel of AC Gava Mar, by the seaside, and found it to be very comfortable with good breakfasts and a cooling swimming pool.